hellbox/srob-migration/content/reviews/the-universal-darling.md

 name = "The universal darling" title = "The universal darling" dek = "What does Belle Epoque France have to tell us about our modern Instgramming ways?
-Swati Nair digs into a famous novel to find out." facebookauto = "What does Belle Epoque France have to tell us about our modern Instgramming ways?
+Swati Nair digs into a famous novel to find out." type = "Review"facebookauto = "What does Belle Epoque France have to tell us about our modern Instgramming ways?
 Swati Nair looks at Colette's Cheri, and has some answers. " twitterauto = "What does Belle Epoque France have to tell us about our modern Instgramming ways?" reviews_byline = ["writers/swati-nair.md"] reviews_books = ["books/cheri.md"]